 WDI offers two types of Internships:

-- Student-Initiated Global Impact Internships are with organizations doing innovative work in emerging market economies identified by the applicants, such as development-oriented NGOs.
-Applicants are responsible for contacting the organization, co-defining the project, and obtaining a written commitment from the sponsor before submitting a proposal to WDI.
-Proposals focusing on the Base of the Pyramid and the Business(-side) of Healthcare are encouraged.
+- Student-Initiated Global Impact Internships are with organizations doing innovative work in emerging market economies identified by the applicants, such as development-oriented NGOs or social enterprises.
+The student is responsible for contacting the organization, co-defining the project, and obtaining a written commitment from the sponsor before submitting a proposal to WDI.
+Proposals focusing on the Base of the Pyramid or Healthcare in Emerging Markets are encouraged.
 Student-Initiated internships allow students to work on internship projects based on their personal interests and expertise within the WDI context.
 WDI will review funding proposals to cover living expenses and international airfare.
-Host organizations are strongly encouraged to contribute either in-kind (local housing, transportation, etc) or financially to ensure successful outcomes.
+Host organizations are strongly encouraged to contribute either in-kind (local housing, daily transportation, etc) or financially to ensure successful outcomes.

 - WDI-Partnership Global Impact Internships are with organizations identified by WDI.
-These internships typically fall under the Base of the Pyramid or the Business of Healthcare core research initiatives.
+These internships typically fall under WDI's Base of the Pyramid or Healthcare in Emerging Markets core research initiatives.

 WDI research initiatives

-WDI gives precedence to internship project aligned to the following institute initiatives:
+WDI gives precedence to internship projects aligned to the following institute initiatives: